digiampietro/hacktivity-2019-esp32-hello-world/README.md

 I2C bus; they support the more popular SPI bus connection, but, in our board, the display is connected through the I2C serial bus.

-To solve this issue I downladed a very old
+To solve this issue I downloaded a very old
 [Adafruit ST7565 library](https://github.com/adafruit/ST7565-LCD),
 supporting the SPI bus and modified it to support the I2C serial bus and did some other modifications: